 With Gosha determined to avoid fighting unless it’s absolutely necessary, Yahya soon becomes interested in Legoshi instead.
 I’m not sure if Yahya is going to try and recruit Legoshi to his cause and force him to hold up his grandfather’s side of their old bargain, or if he’s going to try and extract revenge on the young wolf to get back at Gosha for breaking their promise.
 Either way, he really needs to just get over this and move on.
 Maybe take a break from crime fighting for a night and go out and make some new friends, Yahya!

-Legoshi meanwhile, remains oblivious to Yahya’s scheming and has a series of small mis-adventure in this volume.
+Legoshi meanwhile, remains oblivious to Yahya’s scheming and has a series of small mis-adventures in this volume.
 He spends time hanging out with Seven, causing several misunderstandings, and gets to know some of the other residents of the Beast Apartments.
 This includes Sagwan, a spotted seal who possesses a unique cultural perspective, being part marine and part land animal.

 I found it really interesting to see how the philosophy of the creatures dwelling in the ocean differed from those living on land, especially in regards to their views on consuming other living creatures.
 Because marine beasts believe in the cycle of reincarnation, they aren’t as concerned with death or being eaten by their fellow marine creatures.
 This really throws Legoshi for a loop, as not hurting others is a core value of his and he has a hard time understanding a mindset that treats death so casually.